Barberry Inhibits Tapeworm Parasites

 Typical treatment consists of surgical removal of the cysts from the intestines and organs.
 Anti-parasitic drugs such as mebendazole and albendazole are often prescribed, with varying degrees of success.
 Often these anti-parasitic drugs do not kill all the cysts and the parasites return.
 Sometimes the parasites adapt to the drugs – and become multi-drug resistant (MDR).

-But they wanted to determine whether Barberry also had the ability to kill tapeworm parasite cysts.
+The medical researchers also wanted to know if Barberry can kill tapeworm parasite cysts.
 So they removed Echinococcus cysts from the intestines of infected sheep (the most common form of Echinococcus parasitic infection for humans is from eating animal meat derived from infected animals – and an entire herd can sometimes become infected.)

 The researchers exposed the parasite cysts to varying dilutions of Barberry extracts in the laboratory – duplicating the environmental conditions within the intestine.
 They also used saline and hypertonic saline solutions as control tests.